aws-samples/amazon-eks-custom-amis/README.md

 This repository also applies the Docker CIS Benchmark and Amazon EKS CIS Benchmark to all AMIs.
 We also support a number of optional hardening benchmarks such as DISA STIG, PCI-DSS, and HIPAA.
 These are based on [OpenSCAP](https://www.open-scap.org/) and other open source hardening guidelines.

-*Scripts and artifacts created by this repository do not gaurentee compliance and these AMIs are not officially supported by AWS.
+*Scripts and artifacts created by this repository do not guarantee compliance and these AMIs are not officially supported by AWS.
 Ensure your security and compliance teams thoroughly review these scripts before moving AMIs into production.*

 Lack of support in this repository does not indicate that you can't meet compliance with Amazon EKS, it simply means it is not supported by this repository.
 We welcome pull requests!